strimzi/strimzi-kafka-oauth/examples/docker/strimzi-kafka-image/README.md

 Validating
 ----------

-You can start interactive shell container and confirm that the jars are there.
+You can start an interactive shell container and confirm that the jars are there.

     docker run --rm -ti strimzi/kafka:latest-kafka-2.4.0-oauth /bin/sh
     ls -la libs/oauth/